-Wik & Kugu Arts
+Wik & Kugu Arts Centre

-Aurukun’s five Clan groups have their own unique histories and understanding of the Land as well as interlinked connections with other Clans.
+Aurukun’s five Clan groups all have their own unique histories and understanding of the Land as well as interlinked connections with other Clans.
 There are no simple political linguistic groups in Aurukun.
 The people do own, by right of Clan birth and Country, a recognised variety of languages.
 With a population of 1200 people, Aurukun is home to one of only 12 strong Traditional Aboriginal Language’s left in the country.
 Wik-Mungkan, the lingua franca of the community, is also considered the only “living and thriving” Traditional Aboriginal Language left in Queensland (AIATSIS 2020).

 Aurukun was formally established as a mission reserve in 1904 by the Presbyterian Church of Australia.
 During the early days, the Reserve acted as a stronghold for displaced Northern and Southern Clans escaping the murderous behaviour of marauding pastoralists and sea pearling companies.

 From 1904 – 1960, the strength of Aurukun’s artistic traditions were maintained during the period of the Presbyterian Mission under which initiations, that helped maintain selected elements of language and cultural practices belonging to the Wik and Kugu Region, were continued.

 Aurukun’s iconic sculptural tradition is a result of unbroken ties to the Ancestral past.
 Each Clan has a rich Ceremonial heritage connected to sacred story places known in Language as “Awa”.
 The earliest ethnographical documentation and collection of Wik sculpture was in the late 1800s.
 The most significant early collection was made by Ursula McConnel, a collection that now sits in the South Australian Museum.